-- (a) The fixed and floating interest rate exposure will be measured using the authorised ranges for fixed and variable interest rate exposure set out in clause 9(2)(b) of the policy. - (b) All interest rate swaps, debt and options will be taken into account when determining the fixed and floating interest rate exposure. - (c) Fixed interest cover will be measured using an average of quarterly observations over the relevant period.
+- (a) The fixed and floating interest rate exposure is measured using the ranges for fixed and variable interest rate exposure approved under the policy. - (b) All interest rate swaps, debt and options must be included when calculating the fixed and floating interest rate exposure. - (c) Fixed interest cover is measured using an average of quarterly observations over the relevant period.